Rajpratik71/community-summits-wiki/ChefConf-2015-Community-Summit.md

 Location: Santa Clara

 ## Session Notes
-For your session, create a new page in this wiki and post your notes.
-Then add a link to your notes in this section.
-Please begin your new page title with "ChefConf2015 ".
 + [Chef 12.2.0 Release Post-Mortem](https://github.com/chef/community-summits/wiki/ChefConf2015-Chef-12.2.0-Release-Post-Mortem)
 + [Chef Developer Program](https://github.com/chef/community-summits/wiki/ChefConf2015-Chef-Developer-Program)
 + [Chef Management Console UX](https://github.com/chef/community-summits/wiki/ChefConf2015-Chef-Management-Console-UX)